Skip to content

 What Is the IRS Mileage Rate for 2026?

 The IRS standard mileage rate is the amount per mile taxpayers can deduct when calculating vehicle-related tax deductions.
-Updated annually, the 2026 mileage rate will allow you to deduct costs of operating a vehicle for business, charitable, medical, or moving purposes.
+Updated annually, the 2026 mileage rate allows you to deduct costs of operating a vehicle for business, charitable, medical, or moving purposes.
 Using the standard mileage deduction simplifies your taxes by eliminating the need to track actual vehicle expenses like gas, maintenance, insurance, and depreciation.

-2026 Standard Mileage Rates (To Be Announced)
+2026 Standard Mileage Rates (Official)

-| Purpose | 2026 Rate | 2025 Rate | Change |
+Purpose 2026 Rate 2025 Rate Change

-- Effective Date: January 1, 2026
+• Effective date: January 1, 2026

-- Who It Affects: Self-employed individuals, contractors, gig workers, and business owners claiming mileage deductions for 2026
+• Who It Affects: Self-employed individuals, contractors, gig workers, and business owners claiming mileage deductions for 2026

-How to Calculate Mileage for Taxes in 2026
+How to Calculate Mileage for Taxes in 2026 (Calculator)

 Calculating your mileage deduction for 2026 is straightforward with the standard mileage rate method.
 It comes down to a simple formula.